Chart Color Schemes

 Infrastructure

-Mandogalup has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Mandogalup has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-AreaSearch has identified zero projects that could impact the area's performance.
-Key initiatives include Southern Suburbs District Structure Plan Stage 3, Hammond Road Duplication from Russell Road to Rowley Road, Anketell-Thomas Road Freight Corridor, and Honeywood Estate.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 0 projects that could affect this region.
+Notable projects include Southern Suburbs District Structure Plan Stage 3, Kwinana Freeway Upgrade (Roe Highway to Safety Bay Road), Hammond Road Duplication - Russell Road to Rowley Road, and Anketell-Thomas Road Freight Corridor.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.